tadeaspetak/petite-file-browser/design-document/design-document.md

  - **URL as the source of truth:** We will store user's current working directory inside the file tree as URL params, the sorting and filtering criteria as query params (`/browse/my-directory/my-child-directory?sort=name-up&search=holida`).
  - **Error handling**: Let's pay attention to loading states, errors (at the very least 400, 401, 403, 404, 500) and edge cases such as invalid filtering options, etc.
  - **Security:** Input and output shall be sanitised (URL params, query params, and the search input field).
+ - Let's prevent as much unnecessary re-rendering as possible, especially when it comes to components that could have hundreds of instnaces, such as file browser rows.
+To achieve this, we shall employ `useMemo`, `useCallback`, and `React.memo` [without](https://dmitripavlutin.com/dont-overuse-react-usecallback/) [overdoing](https://kentcdodds.com/blog/usememo-and-usecallback) [it](https://amberwilson.co.uk/blog/how-and-when-to-use-react-usecallback/).

 ## Backend